lupa18/bitcoin-para-no-informaticos/minar-o-no-minar-that-is-the-cuestion.md

-Minar o no minar, that is the cuestión
+# Minar o no minar, that is the cuestión

+FIXME: capítulo en desarrollo